pvcraven/2017_web_security/source/final/michael_r/index.rst

 ES was improved upon soon after its initial release with versions 2 and 3, the later being released in 1999.
 This is where things get a little weird.
 Unlike most other programming languages and technologies, new additions to ES standards were not released for ten years with version 5 following in 2009.
-Version 4 was abandoned.
+Version 4 doesn't exist because the project was abandoned.
 [ES]_

 Version 5, named ES5, is currently very popular and supported by all major browsers.
-[ES5]_ Version 6 which is also called ES6 and ES2015 is gaining popularity and the topic of this report.
-With version 6 which was standardized in 2015, the naming system changed to ES followed by the year it was published.
+[ES5]_ Version 6, the topic of this report, is gaining popularity.
+It is also called ES6 and ES2015.
+With version 6, which was standardized in 2015, the naming system changed to ES followed by the year it was published.
 This is in an effort to launch new versions every year and not wait for an entire feature set to be completed.
 ES2016 is actually the newest standard but it takes a few years for changes to be widely adopted.
 [ES]_

 Uses
 ----